- 5 Min Read

 The idea behind the test is that if the alternator keeps a car running when the battery is disconnected, it works properly.
 To some degree, that sentiment is true, but this test won't help in the case of a failed internal voltage regulator.
 The problem can be that the alternator produces too much voltage, and this test doesn't test for that.

 How to Test an Alternator With a Screwdriver

 Like the previous test, use this test as a last resort.
-Unlike the previous test, the screwdriver method works on any vehicle vintage.
-The test will tell you even less than disconnecting the battery but is, again, technically still a way of testing an alternator's effectiveness.
+Unlike the previous test, the screwdriver method works on any vehicle.
+The test will tell you even less than disconnecting the battery, but it is, again, technically still a way of testing an alternator's effectiveness.

 Put the tip of a screwdriver near the alternator's pulley when the car is running.
 A small magnetic field runs through the pulley as the alternator runs, and it should pull the end of the screwdriver to it.
 If there is no magnetic pull, the alternator has failed.